 The mouth and throat of the average person contains enough pathogens to kill a person who gets bitten by another person.
 A human bite is a very dangerous injury, and before the advent of antibiotics, people feared being bitten by humans more than they feared being bitten by dogs.

 A “pathogen” is any organism capable of producing disease in humans or animals.
-When a person smokes a regular ciagrette they inhale heavy hot smoke into their lungs and exhale a toxic load of heavy smoke, but when a person exhales from an electronic cigarette, that water vapor is capable of spreading millions of pathogens from the smoker over long distances.
+When a person smokes a regular ciagrette they inhale heavy hot smoke into their lungs and exhale a toxic load of heavy smoke, but when a vaper exhales from an electronic cigarette, that water vapor expelled is capable of spreading millions of pathogens from the smoker over long distances.
 For now, it seems, like a sneeze or a cough, that it’s spreading to those in close proximity… usually other vapers.
 There might even be a “PATIENT ZERO” who started the spread of the strange disease that is now paralyzing the vaping industry,

 Scientists are starting to look deeper into this, but the theory that each exhalation of water vapor cigarettes is like a sneeze or a cough is not argued by many doctors.